 - Gain insights from web analytics – Know where your audience is coming from, what content they prefer and so on.

 - Leverage your website to create additional monetization opportunities – Sell merchandise, display ads, create premium content or use affiliate links – these are all possible on your own website.

-There are more many benefit for creating a podcast site, but the above five should sum it up pretty well.
-Now that you’re surely into building a site, you must be asking what’s the best way to create a podcast website today?
+Creating a podcast website has many more benefits, but the above five should sum it up pretty well.
+Now that you’re surely into building a site, you must be asking what’s the best way to create a podcast website in 2021?
 We’ve got some more answers –

 Most popular tools for building a podcast website

-The website you create with Podcastpage ships with many extra features beyond podcasting.
-Unlimited blog posts and unlimited custom pages, integrations with popular marketing and analytic tools and more are just a few to begin with.
+The website you create with Podcastpage comes with many extra features beyond podcasting.
+Unlimited blog posts and unlimited custom pages, integrations with popular marketing and analytic tools, are just a few to begin with.
 You can fully customize your site, and change the layouts, colors, fonts, audio player settings, etc.

-Your website is always automatically up to date with your podcast episodes and it says in sync with future episodes.
-Additionally, you can add any social media profile or subscribe/share buttons easily to your podcast page to allow your visitors to easily subscribe and follow your podcast.
+Your website is always automatically up to date with your podcast episodes and it stays in sync with future episodes.
+Additionally, you can add any social media profile or subscribe/share buttons easily to your podcast page to allow your visitors to easily subscribe and follow your podcast anywhere.

 Podcastpage offers multiple pricing tiers and plans that can be seen here, starting from the attractive price of $6.6 per month (billed yearly) or $8 (billed monthly).